Christine Petra Sellin, Ph.D.

 Soiland Humanities Building #227

 Sellin is a research associate of UCLA's Center for Medieval and Renaissance Studies and editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.

-Professor Sellin is a faculty mentor of CLU's Regals' Basketball Team.
+Professor Sellin is the faculty mentor of CLU's Regals' Basketball Team.

 2003 Doctor of Philosophy in Art History, UCLA